cb3017/cb3017.github.io/_posts/2025-01-10-most-of-module-1.md

 #### 4. **Simulation**
    - **Simulation of Hardy-Weinberg Problems:**
-     - Provide scenarios where students calculate allele and genotype frequencies using real or hypothetical data sets.
+     - Examples to calculate allele and genotype frequencies using real or hypothetical data sets.
      - Use data on mutation rates, migration patterns, or selective pressures to solve real-world microbial problems.
    - **Modeling Microbial Populations:**
      - Create models of microbial population genetics that simulate changes in allele frequencies based on mutation, selection, migration, and drift.

 #### 5. **Fun things if you find this interesting.**
    - **Evolutionary Trends in Microbes:**
-     - Discuss long-term evolutionary trends in microbial populations, especially in response to human interventions like vaccination and antibiotics.
+     - Think about long-term evolutionary trends in microbial populations, especially in response to human interventions like vaccination and antibiotics.
      - Can you implement a ML based theoritical model based on for a specific microbe based on realistic data from the existing literature?